stephan13360/systemd-services/README.md

 Some services do need some administrative privileges (called [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) in the linux kernel), but we can give them everything they need without them running as root.
 This is where [AmbientCapabilities=](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#AmbientCapabilities=) comes into play.
 With this option we can include needed capabilities into the process.

-For example with AmbientCapabilities=CAP_DAC_READ_SEARCH we can give a service the permission to read every file and open every folder in the filesystem without beeing able to modify them.
+For example with AmbientCapabilities=CAP_DAC_READ_SEARCH we can give a service the permission to read every file and open every directory in the filesystem without beeing able to modify them.
 Great for backup services like my borg service.

 ### Prevent unintended changes to the system